mechengineermike/Mug-O-Matic/README.md

 -The assembled Mug-O-Matic toy robot will be for sale on EngineerDog.com and I do not want to create competetion over sales of my own body of work.
 You may use the files to build a Mug-O-Matic for yourself, but you may not sell them.

 -However.
-The software, the PCB design, and the 3d models of subassembly modules & components (linear actuator, pivot joint, brackets, etc) are free for you to use however you wish!
-Source files ahev been provided!
+The software, the PCB design, and the 3d models of subassembly modules & components (linear actuator, pivot joint, brackets, etc) are free for you to use however you wish with adequate attribution!
+Source files have been provided.

 HW License for Individual Mechanical Modules = CC BY-SA 4.0. https://creativecommons.org/licenses/by-sa/4.0/